goodtube4u/goodtube/README.md

 As a human being on this earth, with a heart, soul, mind and spirit - you matter and are important.
 You are not simply a product to be bought and sold by capitalist companies such as Youtube.<br>

-This plugins helps to keep this important resource and everything on it free and available to everyone.
+This plugins helps to keep this important resource free and available to everyone.

 ## Make a Donation